OTarique/Real-Time-F1-Dashboard/README.md

 [video.webm](https://github.com/OTarique/Real-Time-F1-Dashboard/assets/73628289/721d68db-5221-4ce2-b902-a874abe9784f)

-I have created a data dictionary that outlines the available endpoints of the live-timing data.
+I am working on creating list of available endpoints of the live-timing data as well as its associated simple data dictionary.
 This will allow you to adapt the dashboard to your liking.
-I am still working on finding ways to enrich the information displayed and also making the code cleaner plus efficient to run.
+Morever, I am still working on finding ways to enrich the information displayed as well as making the code cleaner plus efficient to run.